Who & What are you?

 Evolutionary limits:

-As has been pointed out in this website, elsewhere, "differences" have been tolerated within worldwide society much better only since the 1960s.
-So, mankind has at least 15,000 years of genetic and social evolutionary adaptation accrued in favor of "sameness" and prejudicial thinking.
-Growing up as a child in the 1940s-50s, I was aware of strong pressures to "fit in" and "be alike".
+As has been pointed out elsewhere in this website, "DIFFERENCES" have been tolerated within worldwide society much better in some countries only since the 1960s.
+So, mankind has at least 15,000 years of genetic and social evolutionary adaptation accrued in favor of "sameness" and prejudicial (profiling) thinking & grouping.
+Growing up as a child in the 1940s-50s, I was aware of strong pressures to "fit in" and "be alike" and be "like-minded".
 Though we may be truly unaware of it, we are all different in dozens...if not 100s...of ways.
 What makes this so?
-Ever heard of the books pointing out just gender difference, John Gray's 1992 "Men Are from Mars, Women Are from Venus:" & Bill & Pam Farrel's 2007 "Men Are Like Waffles--Women Are Like Spaghetti:"?
+Marriage difficulties often start because the parties do not understand the differences between men and women.
+Ever heard of the books pointing out just gender difference such as John Gray's 1992 "Men Are from Mars, Women Are from Venus" & Bill & Pam Farrel's 2007 "Men Are Like Waffles--Women Are Like Spaghetti"?

 Types of things: